open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>enableMetrics</b></td>
         <td>boolean</td>
         <td>
-          EnableMetrics specifies if ServiceMonitors should be created for the OpenTelemetry Collector.<br/>
+          EnableMetrics specifies if ServiceMonitors should be created for the OpenTelemetry Collector.
+The operator.observability.prometheus feature gate must be enabled to use this feature.<br/>
         </td>
         <td>false</td>
       </tr></tbody>